TimurGar/IB-Computer-Science/readme.md

 ## Criteria for Success
 1. Provides clear feedback to the user(Usability)
-1. **There are no bugs in the application
+1. There are no bugs in the application
 1. The application should allow to calculate the total and billing
 1. Secure application: It allows user login/autenthication

 ## Criteria B: Design

+# My criiteria for success is optimase the hardware program so that it is going to provide clear feedback to the user(Usability).
+To test my program you need to follow these steps.

 ### System diagram
 ![Photo](Images/Hardware%20Store%20Design.png)